christianitis/py-vrms-rpm/README.md

 * Why not use [vrms-rpm](https://github.com/suve/vrms-rpm)?
 Why clone it?

-For two reasons.
+Don't get me wrong: I find that project very commendable.
+However, I have two reasons for creating a seperate program.
 Firstly, vrms-rpm is written in C, which is unproductive for a program performing high level operations.
 Secondly, that implementation uses literal strings to designate approved licenses.
 For example, a package with the license text **GPL3-0 AND MIT** may not work because of case sensitivity or a "malformed" license string (GPL3-0 rather than, say; GPL3). py-vrms-rpm takes a different approach: instead of using literal strings, it uses keywords (such as "GPL" and "MIT") to determine if the package is free.
 Similarly, it also uses keywords such as "FIRMWARE" or "PROPRIETARY" to determine if a package is non-free or contains non-free parts.
-This avoids many of the problems associated with using entire strings for licenses.
+This avoids many of the problems associated with using entire literal strings for license determination.